necolas/react-native-web/docs/components/View.md

 **accessibilityLabel**: string

-Defines the text available to assistive technologies upon interaction with the element.
+Overrides the text that's read by the screen reader when the user interacts with the element.
+By default, the label is constructed by traversing all the children and accumulating all the `Text` nodes separated by space.
 (This is implemented using `aria-label`.)

 **accessibilityLiveRegion**: oneOf('assertive', 'off', 'polite') = 'off'